 Dr Ben Warwick’s research explores how economic factors affect human rights (and especially socio-economic rights).
 He is interested in the ways that laws and the institutions that enforce them change under such pressures.
 This has led him to write on the related questions of crisis, neoliberalism, and the reversal of rights protections.
 He is a specialist in international human rights, the ...

 Interdisciplinary Professorial Fellow in Law, Ethics and Informatics

-Karen Yeung is the University of Birmingham’s first Interdisciplinary Chair, taking up the post of Interdisciplinary Professorial Fellow in Law, Ethics and Informatics at the University of Birmingham in the School of Law and the School of Computer Science in January 2018.
+Karen Yeung is Interdisciplinary Professorial Fellow in Law, Ethics and Informatics at the University of Birmingham, based in Birmingham Law School and the School of Computer Science.
 She has been a Distinguished Visiting Fellow at Melbourne Law School since 2016.

 Karen is actively involved in several technology policy and related initiatives in the UK and worldwide, including ...